Upskilling Pathways in AEPRO

 How to design a course based on what skills are relevant for learners lives?
 How can validation process help to break out from isolation?
 What are the future competence needs in the working life?
 During the spring 2020 UP-AEPRO-project will organise five live webinars to carry a bottom-up evaluation of the Upskilling Pathways initiative in the partner countries.

-The webinars will evaluate how the UP initiative is implemented in the UP-AEPRO-partner countries (Belgium, Finland, Iceland, Portugal, Sweden and the UK), and participants are invited to share their experiences in their own work context (country, organisation, project, daily work etc).
+The webinars will evaluate how the Upskilling Pathways initiative is implemented in the UP-AEPRO-partner countries (Belgium, Finland, Iceland, Portugal, Sweden and the UK), and participants are invited to share their experiences in their own work context (country, organisation, project, daily work etc).

 Who should attend?

-The webinars are targeted at adult educators, course providers and policy makers who would like to deepen their understanding of the UP initiative and get inspired by good practices in teaching basic skills.
+The webinars are targeted at adult educators, course providers and policy makers who would like to deepen their understanding of the Upskilling Pathways initiative and get inspired by good practices on its three key steps.

-There is no compulsory prior registration to the webinars, but we recommend you sign up the expression of interest -form, so we can send you useful materials relating to webinar topics, and invite you to discuss with the other participants.
+There is no compulsory prior registration to the webinars, but we recommend you sign up the expression of interest form, so we can send you useful materials relating to webinar topics, and invite you to discuss with the other participants.
 E-mail addresses are not used for other purposes.
 Recordings of the webinars will be uploaded in our youtube channel afterwards.

-The Citizens’ Curriculum is an innovative, holistic approach to ensure everyone has the language, maths, digital, civic, health and financial capabilities they need.
+The Citizens’ Curriculum is an innovative, holistic approach to empower people to get the language, maths, digital, civic, health and financial capabilities they need.
 The approach is based on what motivates adults to learn, through giving learners a voice in co-designing curriculum content and careful contextualization, ensuring that people are learning skills which are relevant to their lives and their work.

 3. The value of validation of prior learning in working life